Chapter 003: The Contract

 But the thing ahead — though he could not see its shape, though it was as dark and formless as the shadows in his dream — he felt the weight of it.
 Truly and undeniably.
 The kind of weight that does not let you pretend it isn’t there.

-Thirteen sat in the middle of the paddies as the sky closed around the last light, Lumara beside him, and he did not hurry to stand.
+William sat in the middle of the paddies as the sky closed around the last light, Lumara beside him, and he did not hurry to stand.
 He remained there — between the binding and the unknown, between a hunger that would never fully leave him and a voice calling from somewhere he could not yet reach.

 He closed his hand tighter.